xijo/betterplace_apidocs/sections/organisations_list.md

 The details and list view show the same data per organisation.

 **For [betterplace.org clients](../README.md#client-api):**
-This resource is not avaliable at the moment.
+This resource is not available at the moment.

 ## URL Parameters